 - Mock emergency exercises

-- Siren/PA System – A siren located atop the library can be activated to alert the community during an immediate or imminent emergency.
+- Outside siren/PA system—(located atop the library) will be activated to alert the community during an immediate or imminent emergency.

-- Campus email will be utilized to transmit information to all College constituents.
+- Campus email will be used to transmit information to all college constituents.

-- The College’s main website page will report Emergency Alerts (different colors signify different level of emergencies).
+- The college’s main website page will report Emergency Alerts and ongoing updates.